 Lastly, fantasizing about your perfect world is short-term and will only take you so far.
 To transform your dreams into reality it's vital to convert your vision into action.
 You should also visualize the steps involved in getting to the outcome.
 Yes, first dream about it, then envision the steps it would take to do or obtain something - and finally, make sure you are actively making it happen.

 Ideas, thoughts, and dreams are great, but they are forms of energy which do not necessarily lead to action.
-This year be authoritative setting your goals.
-Look at your vision board every day and let it remind you of both what you are manifesting, and also let it encourage you to take the steps (even if it’s just one per day) towards making your vision YOUR life.
+This year be clear in setting your goals.
+Look at your vision board every day and let it remind you of both what you are manifesting, and also let it encourage you to take the steps (even if it's just one per day) towards making your vision YOUR life.
 I also wear my "biggest" intention - or goal for the year on my wrist, in the form of an intention bracelet, and I meditate on that desire each morning by touching each bead of the bracelet and visualizing my wishes coming true.

 We have a Vision Board page on Pinterest that is loaded with great images to use in your vision boards.